privcount/privcount/doc/CounterDefinitions.markdown

 ### Count

-The number of Connections, Circuits, Streams, Cells, or Bytes seen by the relay.
+The number of Connections, Circuits, Streams, Cells, Bytes, or descriptor Stores seen by the relay.

 Some overheads are excluded:
 * Streams with zero (total read and write) or negative byte counts are ignored.